GURPS Bestiary: Reception

+In Issue 42 of Abyss, Dave Nalle noted "A bestiary of some sort is a necessary element of any complete game system,. and with over 200 creatures described, this one does a fairly good job."
+However, Nalle pointed out that some mythical creatures were described incorrectly, and also found there were a number of omissions.
+For example, Nalle commented that the fantasy section "includes no elementals, daevas, djinni or demons, making it rather weak for many fantasy backgrounds."
+Nalle concluded, "On the whole, the GURPS Bestiary is an essential ingrediant of the system as a whole, something that GameMasters can live without, but will certainly find plenty of use for."

-Jim Bambra reviewed GURPS Bestiary for Dragon magazine #140 (December 1988).
-He comments on the book: "The art is fairly poor — about the same standard as that in the Monster Manual — so don't expect to be thrilled by the illustrations.
+In Issue 140 of Dragon (December 1988), Jim Bambra commented, "The art is fairly poor — about the same standard as that in the Monster Manual — so don't expect to be thrilled by the illustrations.
 The GURPS Bestiary has much to offer GURPS GMs, but it is of limited use to anyone looking for new critters to add to his favorite game system."